Ulm Minster: First construction phase, 1377–1543

-Resumption and completion of construction, 1844-1890
+Resumption and completion of construction, 1844–1890

 In 1817, the interior frescos were covered by painting the walls grey.
 In 1844, construction work resumed.
 After a phase of repairs lasting until 1856, the central nave was stabilized by the addition of flying buttresses.
 Then the small steeples beside the choir were built – without medieval plans.
 At last, the main steeple was completed, changing the available medieval plan in making it about ten metres taller.
 Finally, on 31 May 1890 the building was completed.

 World War II

-A devastating air raid hit Ulm on 17 December 1944, which destroyed virtually the entire town west of the church to the railway station and north of the church to the outskirts.
+A devastating air raid hit Ulm on 17 December 1944, which destroyed nearly the entire town west of the church to the railway station and north of the church to the outskirts.
 The church itself was barely damaged.
 However, almost all the other buildings of the town square (Münsterplatz) were severely hit and some 80% of the medieval centre of Ulm was destroyed.

+A 500 kg bomb fell on March 1, 1945, in the choir-room of the minster, but it did not explode.

 Current events

-The church is currently dealing with problems caused by large numbers of men and women urinating around the structure.
-In addition to the health issues this presents, acids and salts in the urine are degrading the sandstone foundation of the Münster.
-Church officials say that festivals and events in the adjacent Münsterplatz draw large numbers of people to the area, but event organizers do not provide sufficient free toilets.
-After costly repairs to the structure, church leaders pressed city officials to increase patrols and fines, but these have failed to stop offenders.
+Due to renovation work, the Minster Tower had been closed after the first platform (70 m) and parts of the nave have been closed to visitors since March 2023; however, as of August 2024 the tower is now open up to the second platform and only the uppermost portion remains off limits.